hmrc/pillar2-service-guide/source/documentation/index.md

 Pillar 2 will offer support for organisations in checking eligibility and registering for the service, prepay taxes and later on file returns and be tax compliant in the UK and globally.

-API support is available 07.00 -19.00 Monday - Friday.
+API support is available 07.00-19.00 Monday-Friday.
 If planned downtime for system maintenance is agreed an appropriate error message to be displayed.

-Pillar 2 (Telephone ) support is available via contact centres 08.30-17.00 Monday - Friday.
+Pillar 2 (Telephone ) support is available via contact centres 08.30-17.00 Monday-Friday.
 Calls are escalated to the Specialist Team.
-Specialist Team and CRMs email support is available 8.30 - 17:00.
+Specialist Team and CRMs email support is available 8.30-17:00.

 ## Changelog